jomulder/jaspBfpack/inst/help/BfpackVariances.md

 - Posterior Prob.: Contains the posterior probabilities of the hypotheses

 #### Estimates Table
-- Mean, median, and CI bounds.
-For the t-test they are confidence intervals.
+- Posterior means, medians, and CrI bounds using noninformative (Jeffreys) priors.

 ### Plots
 #### Prior And Posterior Probability